v0.33 🌳

 How Do Institutions Shape Economic Success in Nations?

-Brian Easton, in his recent commentary, discusses the implications of the Nobel Prize, particularly emphasizing the importance of institutions such as the rule of law and property rights for economic success.
+Brian Easton, in his recent commentary, highlights the importance of institutions such as the rule of law and property rights for economic success.
 He contrasts Russia's extractive economy with New Zealand's inclusive economy, noting the lack of progress in Russia post-Soviet Union despite its educated population.
 Easton points out that high oil and gas prices have not translated into sustainable economic growth for Russia, raising concerns about the future of its economy. [cd966b80]

 The Nobel Prize announcement has reignited discussions about the implications of these findings, especially in the United States.
 The authors assert that U.S. institutions have significantly contributed to high growth and prosperity, yet they caution against threats to democratic progress.
 Robinson critiques the idea that slavery benefited the U.S. economy, arguing it was an extractive institution that stunted growth and underscored the necessity of a robust state to ensure liberty. [dbe55e7b]